 A history of innovation

-Winter tourism – the result of a bet
+Winter tourism – the result of a legendary bet

 Birth of modern winter sports

 The news of winter holidays in the snow spread like wildfire, and more and more English people came to spend holidays in St. Moritz.
 In the 1890s various enterprising winter guests were keen to develop new sports using ice tracks – and so skibobbing, skeleton bobsled, and cresta emerged.
 Soon, competitions for all these sports were held in the vast Kulm Park.
 The Winter Olympic Games of 1928 and 1948 were opened here.
-True to tradition, the Kulm Hotel is today still home to the historic St. Moritz Tobogganing Club and Cresta Club, and the hotel hosts the Olympia Bob Run St. Moritz-Celerina every year.
-True to form, the newly renovated Kulm Country Club will be the setting both for the opening ceremony and the medal ceremonies at this year’s 5th Alpine World Ski Championships.
+True to tradition, Kulm Hotel is today still home to the historic St. Moritz Tobogganing Club and Cresta Club, and the hotel hosts the Olympia Bob Run St. Moritz-Celerina every year.
+True to form, Kulm Country Club was the setting both for the opening ceremony and the medal ceremonies at the 5th Alpine World Ski Championships in 2017.

 First electric light in Switzerland